nonlocalmodels/NLMech/docs/content/equations.md

   </script>
   <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

-# Brief introduction to the equations
+# Brief overview of the equations

 The governing equations and the discretization is briefly introduced on this page.
 For more details we refer to the following two references [1,2].